 - Neutron irradiation can be used to generate spatially varying refractive index modifications in certain boron-rich glasses.

 GRIN lenses can be used for a wide range of applications – for example:

 - fiber collimators, where a GRIN lens may be fused to a fiber end

 - mode field adapters

 - ophthalmology, e.g. for contact lenses with high dioptric power

 Typical advantages of GRIN lenses are that they can be very small and that their flat surfaces allow simple mounting together with other optical components.
 In some cases, flat surfaces are cemented together in order to obtain a rugged monolithic setup.

-If the used fabrication method allows for precise control of the radial index variation, the performance of a GRIN lens may be high, with only weak aberrations similar to those of aspheric lenses.
+If the used fabrication method allows for precise control of the radial index variation, the performance of a GRIN lens may be high, with only weak spherical aberrations similar to those of aspheric lenses.

 Besides, some fabrication techniques allow for cheap mass production.